joma74/acc-natours/docs/TestcafeScreenshot.md

 ## Debugging Chrome in headless mode should be allowed

-Chrome allows more than one session, so even in headless mode i wanted to use it.
+Chrome allows more than one session, so even in headless mode i was in need to use it.
+I know that this imposes a certain risk, t.i. having debug statements while running the test in CI.
+Would like to discuss that.

 ## Support more TS type flowing

-I know, the TS hints make this look like complete madness.
+I know, the following TS hints make this look like complete madness.
 And it is.

-## Make displayment of testcafe's debug footer configureable

-Happens that i am testing for dimensions that are wider/higher than is available on the screen.
-Browsers seem to always open so that their top is within bounds of the screen.
-As the debug footer being at the bottom, i often have to move the browser window to access to the actions on the debug footer.
+But it makes usage so more fool proof.

+Perhaps testcafe can offer some built-in support for such.

 ```js
 /**